antiprism/mpd_oled/INSTALL_VOLUMIO.md

 have the line `dtparam=i2c_arm=on`.
 In /etc/modules I have the line `i2c-dev`.

 The I2C bus speed on your system may be too slow for a reasonable screen refresh.
-Set a higher bus speed by adding the following line to /boot/config.txt (or try a higher value for a higher screen refresh, I use 800000 with a 25 FPS screen refresh)
+Set a higher bus speed by adding the following line to /boot/userconfig.txt (or use /boot/config.txt for Volumio versions before 2.673), or try a higher value for a higher screen refresh (I use 800000 with a 25 FPS screen refresh)
 ```
 dtparam=i2c_arm_baudrate=400000
 ```